 Fittings and accessories for use with rigid metallic conduit, intermediate metal conduit, electrical metallic tubing, nonmetallic-sheathed cables, portable cords, service-entrance cables, flexible metallic conduit, liquidtight flexible metallic conduit, liquidtight flexible nonmetallic conduit, armored and metal-clad cables.

 Click here for detailed Conduit Fittings product scope information.

 Much of the Conduit Fittings Section activity is driven by its technical work.
-The Section's Technical Committee is responsible for the development and maintenance of ANSI/NEMA FB 1, the NEMA FB 2 series of selection and installation guidelines, and establishing positions on the National Electrical Code and UL standards that impact the industry.
+The Section's Technical Committee is responsible for the development and maintenance of ANSI/NEMA FB 1, the NEMA FB 2 series of selection and installation guidelines and training modules, and establishing positions on the National Electrical Code and UL standards that impact the industry.

 NEMA standards play a vital part in the design, production, and distribution of products destined for both national and international commerce.
 Sound technical standards benefit the user as well as the manufacturer by improving safety, bringing about economies in product, eliminating misunderstandings between manufacturer and purchaser, and assisting the purchaser in selecting and obtaining the proper product for their particular need.

 Key technical activities for 2017 include:

 - Development of training module for fittings for use with Nonmetallic-Sheathed Cable based on NEMA FB 2.20 selection and installation guidelines for these fittings.